-Night Photographers use a process called “image stacking” that allows us to (among other things) make extremely long, 1-8 hour exposures that would otherwise be impossible due to overexposure.
-We take several images that are “stacked” or combined into a single, composite image.
+Night Photographers use a process called “image stacking” that allows us to (among other things) make extremely long, shop 1-8 hour exposures that would otherwise be impossible due to overexposure.
+We take several images that are “stacked” or combined into a single, buy information pills composite image.
 Over the years I’ve used a variety of applications to stack these images together including Keith’s Image Stacker, Startrails,exe, LR/Enfuse, “Open in Photoshop as Layers” and older versions of Dr. Brown’s Stack-A-Matic script.
 Limitations of these processes were frustrating and super slow which made it difficult to teach at workshops.

-Lance Keimig and I are proud to announce that Night Photography: Finding Your Way in the Dark by Focal Press, is now available in bookstores.
-The book combines Lance’s 20 years of night photography experience, and my 20 years of digital imaging training to create the most expansive and comprehensive exploration of night photography available.
+Lance Keimig and I are proud to announce that Night Photography: Finding Your Way in the Dark by Focal Press, information pills is now available in bookstores.
+The book combines Lance’s 20 years of night photography experience, pharmacy and my 20 years of digital imaging training to create the most expansive and comprehensive exploration of night photography available.
 At 280 pages, it includes contemporary and historical night images, creative inspiration, how-to tips and detailed discussion on a variety of techniques, including light painting, image stacking, HDR, working with star trails and much more.
 I was the editor and contributed content throughout the book.
 The book also includes contributions from Dan Burkholder, Cenci Goepel, Steve Harper, Tom Paiva, Troy Paiva, Shawn Peterson, Christian Waeber and Jens Warnecke.

 “For most of us, when the sun sinks below the western horizon, we pack up our cameras and head for dinner.
 But it needn’t be that way.
 Lance Keimig and Scott Martin have teamed to provide the most comprehensive instructions for photographers willing to explore the beauty of the night.
 Just published by Focal Press, “Night Photography: FInding your way in the dark” includes a history of night photography from the earliest practitioners using glass plates to contemporary artists using the latest digital equipment.
 The book covers topics from basic subjects such as determining exposures and photographing by moonlight to more exotic topics like high dynamic range imaging (HDR), light painting and star trails.
 One section details the techniques of a workflow that is applicable for both day and night digital imaging.
 For photographers bewildered by the increasing problem of keeping up with digital files, this alone is worth the price of the book.
 Keimig is uniquely qualified to guide both beginners and professionals in the subject of night photography.
 He has photographed at night for over 20 years and teaches at New England School of Photography in Boston.
 In addition, he and Scott Martin, a digital photography educator and fine art photographer, conduct a series of workshops in night photography around the American Southwest.” – Bill Wright